bkamins/bkamins.github.io/_posts/2023-06-23-graphspuzzle.md

 With the `elist.(noniso3)` we can see what are the edges of the five non-isomorphic graphs that exist on 3 edges.
-(and since we have only 5 graphs you can probably convince yourself using pen and paper that we have found all possible options)
+(And since we have only 5 graphs you can probably convince yourself using pen and paper that we have found all possible options.)

-How do we do tis process for larger number of edges.
+How do we do this process for a larger number of edges.
 The same approach would work, but would be much more time consuming (there are over 1 million graphs on 7 edges).
 So we use the following trick, we take the non-isomorphic graphs with 3 edges and add one edge to them.
 We now get graphs